 The National Fire Protection Association does not "approve" individual items of fire protection equipment, materials or services.
-The standards are prepared, as far as practicable, in terms of required performance, avoiding specifications of materials, devices or methods so phrased as to preclude obtaining the desired results by other means.
 The suitability of devices and materials for installation under these standards is indicated by the listings of nationally recognized testing laboratories, whose findings are customarily used as a guide to approval by agencies applying these standards.
-Underwriters' Laboratories, Inc., Underwriters' Laboratories of Canada and the Factory Mutual Laboratories test devices and materials for use in accordance with the appropriate standards, and publish lists which are available on request.
+Underwriters' Laboratories, Inc., Underwriters' Laboratories of Canada, the Factory Mutual Laboratories and the American Gas Association (gas devices) test devices and materials for use in accordance with the appropriate standards, and publish lists which are available on request.